 Erik, the titular character in The Phantom of the Opera is a disfigured, tortured soul, longing for compassion from another human being...who also happens to be obsessively stalking a girl and in serious need of therapy.
-He kills at least two people, sabotages a chandelier, kidnaps Christine, blackmails her by threatening to kill her fiancee unless she marries him, and essentially forces a world-renowned opera house to put on his self-insert fanfiction - which he then literally inserts himself into!
+He kills at least two people, sabotages a chandelier—which could have injured or killed even more people (the TV miniseries depicts exactly this in the aftermath), kidnaps Christine (and quite possibly takes advantage of her while she's entranced/unconscious), blackmails her by threatening to kill her fiancee unless she marries him, and essentially forces a world-renowned opera house to put on his self-insert fanfiction - which he then literally inserts himself into!
 A lot of fans tend to give him the Woobie treatment and ignore his terrible actions, as well as romanticize his relationship with Christine and portray Raoul as a jerkwho doesn't respect her.

 The fact that so many actors playing a character defined by his horrifying disfiguration manage to bring some serious sex appeal probably contributes.